kebasaa/ecophys_utils/README.md

 WARNING: This is not finalised code.
 Use with caution!

 A library of support functions for ecophysiology research, including Eddy Covariance data processing, flux calculations, partitioning, and more.
-Functions are organized into modules for easy access.
+Functions are organised into modules for easy access.

 ## Features